Piesendorf

 Piesendorf is a municipality in the district of Zell am See (Pinzgau region), in the state of Salzburg in Austria.
 It lies in the Kitzbühel Alps between Kitzbühel and Zell am See.
-Due to its location between the ski resorts of Zell am See, Kitzbühel and the Hohe Tauern National park with Austria's highest mountains, it has become centered on tourism.
-Piesendorf lies directly across from the Kitzsteinhorn and the Großglockner, the latter being Austria's talles peak.
+Due to its location between the ski resorts of Zell am See, Kitzbühel and the Hohe Tauern National Park with Austria's highest mountains, it has become centered on tourism.
+Piesendorf lies directly across from the Kitzsteinhorn and the Großglockner, the latter being Austria's tallest peak.

 Population

 Piesendorf has been growing at a fast rate since the 1900s, surpassing some of its neighboring towns in population.